VioletBitKitten/SAPI/doc/SAPI.md

 #### TSpVoice.SetVoiceName

 Set the Voice to be used when speaking text by the Voice name.
 Intended for user interface.
 If an exact name match is not found a partial StartsWith match will be attempted.
+If the StartsWith match is not found a partial Contains match will be attempted.
 Internally calls [TSpVoice.GetVoices](#tspvoicegetvoices) and [TSpVoice.SetVoiceID](#tspvoicesetvoiceid).
 See also the message `SpVoice_invalid_voice_name`.

 **Definition:**